Anisotropic thermal conduction in galaxy clusters with MHD in Gadget: Summary and Conclusions

 In conclusion, anisotropic thermal conduction is not a dynamically dominant process within galaxy clusters, but can influence the evolution of small-scale structure.
 In contrary to isotropic heat conduction, it produces a reasonable amount of temperature fluctuations compared to observations and still allows locally for transport of heat.
 In general, it comes only with a small amount of computational cost for cosmological SPMHD codes and eliminates the need for a free efficiency parameter.
+A next step would be to consider also non-collisional thermal conduction and include the cross term mentioned in section \ref{anisotropicthermalconduction}.
+Since we have seen that a perpendicular conduction component can have quite an impact we expect this term to also play a role in the process.

-In the future, a sample of cosmological boxes will allow a better statistical analysis of the detailed temperature structure and the role of anisotropic thermal conduction in galaxy clusters.
-This will help to gain further knowledge about the scaling relations of perpendicular conduction or the importance of small-scale plasma instabilities.
+In the future, a larger sample of cosmological simulations with possibly even higher resolution will allow a better statistical analysis of the detailed temperature and magnetic field structures and the role of anisotropic transport effects in galaxy clusters.
+This will help to gain further knowledge about the scaling relations of perpendicular conduction or the importance of small-scale plasma instabilities, which is very challenging to resolve.